tomekstefaniak/tom-go/README.md

 # tom-go
-My custom utility library for the Go programming language
+My own utility library for the Go programming language